Dustin Molleken

-Career
+Playing career

 Molleken attended Cochrane High School in Regina, Saskatchewan, and Lethbridge Community College in Lethbridge, Alberta.

 Pittsburgh Pirates

-He was drafted by the Pittsburgh Pirates in the 15th round (435th overall) of the 2003 MLB draft.
-He made his professional debut with the GCL Pirates.
-After not playing in a game in 2004, Molleken spent 2005 again with the GCL Pirates, allowing 24 runs in 30.0 innings of work.
+Dustin was drafted by the Pittsburgh Pirates in the 15th round (435th overall) of the 2003 MLB draft.
+He made his professional debut with the rookie-level Gulf Coast League Pirates.
+After not playing in a game in 2004, Molleken spent 2005 again with the GCL Pirates, allowing 24 runs in 30 innings of work.
 In 2006, Molleken spent the season in Low-A ball with the Williamsport Crosscutters, pitching to a 2.51 ERA with 22 strikeouts in 13 games.
 He split the 2007 season between three affiliates, the Low-A State College Spikes, the Single-A Hickory Crawdads, and the High-A Lynchburg Hillcats, accumulating a 3.92 ERA with 44 strikeouts in 39.0 innings for the three teams.
 He split 2008 between Lynchburg and Hickory, registering a 8-6 record and 6.40 ERA in 32 appearances.
 In 2009, he played for Lynchburg and the Double-A Altoona Curve, recording a 4.02 ERA in 36 games for the teams.
 He remained in Double-A with Altoona for the 2010 season, pitching to a 4-4 record and 4.15 ERA in 31 games.
 On November 6, 2010, Molleken elected free agency.